Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Abstract

 \section{Abstract}

-Consider the optimal subspace expansion problem for the matrix eigenvalue problem $Ax=\lambda x$: {\em Which vector $w_{opt}$ in the current subspace $\mathcal{V}$, after multiplied by $A$, provides an optimal subspace expansion for approximating a desired eigenvector $x$ in the sense that $x$ has the smallest angle with the expanded subspace $\mathcal{V}_w=\mathcal{V}+{\rm span}\{Aw\}$, i.e., $w_{opt}=\arg\max_{w\in\mathcal{V}}\cos\angle(\mathcal{V}_w,x)$}?
+Consider the optimal subspace expansion problem for the matrix eigenvalue problem $Ax=\lambda x$: Which vector $w$ in the current subspace $\mathcal{V}$, after multiplied by $A$, provides an optimal subspace expansion for approximating a desired eigenvector $x$ in the sense that $x$ has the smallest angle with the expanded subspace $\mathcal{V}_w=\mathcal{V}+{\rm span}\{Aw\}$, i.e., $w_{opt}=\arg\max_{w\in\mathcal{V}}\cos\angle(\mathcal{V}_w,x)$?
 This problem is important as many iterative methods construct nested subspaces that successively expand $\mathcal{V}$ to $\mathcal{V}_w$.
-Ye ({\em Linear Algebra Appl.}, 428 (2008), p.
-911--918) derives an expression of $w_{opt}$ for $A$ general, but it could not be exploited to construct a computable (nearly) optimally expanded subspace.
-He turns to deriving a maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ for a {\em given} $w\in \mathcal{V}$ when $A$ is Hermitian, but his proof and analysis cannot extend to the non-Hermitian case.
+An expression of $w_{opt}$ by Ye (Linear Algebra Appl., 428 (2008), pp. 911--918) for $A$ general, but it could not be exploited to construct a computable (nearly) optimally expanded subspace.
+He turns to deriving a maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ for a {\em given} $w\in \mathcal{V}$ when $A$ is Hermitian.
 We generalize Ye's maximization characterization to the general case and find its maximizer.
 Our main contributions consist of explicit expressions of $w_{opt}$, $(I-P_V)Aw_{opt}$ and the optimally expanded subspace $\mathcal{V}_{w_{opt}}$ for $A$ general, where $P_V$ is the orthogonal projector onto $\mathcal{V}$.
-These results can be fully exploited to obtain computable optimally expanded subspaces $\mathcal{V}_{\widetilde{w}_{opt}}$ within the framework of the standard, harmonic, refined, and refined harmonic Rayleigh--Ritz methods.
+These results are fully exploited to obtain computable optimally expanded subspaces within the framework of the standard, harmonic, refined, and refined harmonic Rayleigh--Ritz methods.
+We show how to efficiently implement the proposed subspace expansion approaches.
+Numerical experiments demonstrate the effectiveness of our computable optimal expansions.

 \begin{AMS} 65F15, 15A18, 65F10. \end{AMS}